Winemaker Lori Corcoran

 By Hope Katz Gibbs

-Though Lori has built a boutique winery that produces about 2,000 cases of high-quality, award-winning wines each year, she didn’t plan to get into the wine business.
+Though Lori has built a boutique winery that produces about 2,000 cases of high-quality, award-winning wines each year, she didn’t plan on getting into the wine business.
 After graduating from San Jose State University in 1989 with a degree in justice administration, her intent was to join the FBI.

 Along the way, her passion for wine led her to take classes in winemaking.
 She now believes that although she is an award-winning winemaker, the wine is truly made in the vineyard.